MikeWangWZHL/Solo-Performance-Prompting/README.md

 All datasets can be found in the `data/` folder.

 ## Paper Experiment Results
-Experimental results in the paper for each task can be found in the `logs/` folder.
-Each task has two subdirs `w_sys_mes` and `wo_sys_mes` indicating the two inference settings: with and without the system message: "You are an AI assistant that helps people find information.".
+Experimental results in the paper for each task can be found in the `logs/` folder. `gpt4_w_sys_mes` and `gpt4_wo_sys_mes` contains results corresponding to Table 2 in our paper.
+We also include gpt-3.5 and llama2-13b results corresponding to the results in Figure 6, where the hyperparameters, such as whether or not adding system message, follows the best performing choices in the gpt4 experiments.

 ### Log file formats